-- 29. Geopolitically, global affairs are becoming more complex and challenging with wars and conflicts.
-Globalization is being redefined with reshoring and friend-shoring, disruption and fragmentation of supply chains, and competition for critical minerals and technologies.
-A new world order is emerging after the Covid pandemic. - 30.
-India assumed G20 Presidency during very difficult times for the world.
-The global economy was going through high inflation, high interest rates, low growth, very high public debt, low trade growth, and climate challenges.
+Geopolitically, global affairs are becoming more complex and challenging with wars and conflicts.
+Globalization is being redefined with reshoring and friendshoring, disruption and fragmentation of supply chains, and competition for critical minerals and technologies.
+A new world order is emerging after the Covid pandemic.

+India assumed the G20 Presidency during very difficult times for the world.
+The global economy was going through high inflation, high interest rates, low growth, very high public debt, low trade growth, and climate change challenges.
 The pandemic had led to a crisis of food, fertilizer, fuel and finances for the world, while India successfully navigated its way.
 The country showed the way forward and built consensus on solutions for those global problems.

-31. The recently announced India-Middle East-Europe Economic Corridor is a strategic and economic game changer for India and others.
-In the words of Hon'ble Prime Minister, the corridor "will become the basis of world trade for hundreds of years to come, and history will remember that this corridor was initiated on Indian soil".
+The recently announced India-Middle East-Europe Economic Corridor is a strategic and economic game changer for India and others.
+In the words of hon.
+Prime Minister, the corridor ?will become the basis of world trade for hundreds of years to come, and history will remember that this corridor was initiated on Indian soil?.

-Vision for 'Viksit Bharat'
+Vision for ?Viksit Bharat?

-- 32. Our vision for 'Viksit Bharat' is that of "Prosperous Bharat in harmony with nature, with modern infrastructure, and providing opportunities for all citizens and all regions to reach their potential". - 33.
-With confidence arising from strong and exemplary track-record of performance and progress earning 'SabkaVishwas', the next five years will be years of unprecedented development, and golden moments to realize the dream of developed India@2047.
-The trinity of demography, democracy and diversity backed by 'SabkaPrayas' has the potential to fulfill aspirations of every Indian. - 34.
-As Hon'ble Prime Minister in his Independence Day address to the nation mentioned, "There is no dearth of opportunities; as many opportunities as we want.
+Our vision for ?Viksit Bharat? is that of ?Prosperous Bharat in harmony with nature, with modern infrastructure, and providing opportunities for all citizens and all regions to reach their potential?.

+With confidence arising from strong and exemplary track-record of performance and progress earning ?Sabka Vishwas?, the next five years will be years of unprecedented development, and golden moments to realize the dream of developed India @ 2047.
+The trinity of demography, democracy and diversity backed by ?Sabka Prayas? has the potential to fulfill aspirations of every Indian.

+As hon.
+Prime Minister in his Independence Day address to the nation mentioned, ?There is no dearth of opportunities; as many opportunities as we want.
 The country is capable of creating more opportunities.
-Sky's the limit".
+Sky?s the limit?.

-Strategy for 'Amrit Kaal'
+Strategy for ?Amrit Kaal?

-- 35. Our Government will adopt economic policies that foster and sustain growth, facilitate inclusive and sustainable development, improve productivity, create opportunities for all, help them enhance their capabilities, and contribute to generation of resources to power investments and fulfil aspirations. - 36.
-Guided by the principle 'Reform, Perform, and Transform', the Government will take up next generation reforms, and build consensus with the states and stakeholders for effective implementation. - 37.
+Our Government will adopt economic policies that foster and sustain growth, facilitate inclusive and sustainable development, improve productivity, create opportunities for all, help them enhance their capabilities, and contribute to generation of resources to power investments and fulfil aspirations.

+Guided by the principle ?Reform, Perform, and Transform?, the Government will take up next generation reforms, and build consensus with the States and stakeholders for effective implementation.

 It is an important policy priority for our Government to ensure timely and adequate finances, relevant technologies and appropriate training for the Micro, Small and Medium Enterprises (MSME) to grow and also compete globally.
-Orienting the regulatory environment to facilitate their growth will be an important element of this policy mix. - 38.
-Aligning with the 'Panchamrit' goals, our Government will facilitate sustaining high and more resource-efficient economic growth.
+Orienting the regulatory environment to facilitate their growth will be an important element of this policy mix.

+Aligning with the ?Panchamrit? goals, our Government will facilitate sustaining high and more resource-efficient economic growth.
 This will work towards energy security in terms of availability, accessibility and affordability.

-39. For meeting the investment needs our Government will prepare the financial sector in terms of size, capacity, skills and regulatory framework.
+For meeting the investment needs our Government will prepare the financial sector in terms of size, capacity, skills and regulatory framework.